ExpressionEngine/ExpressionEngine-User-Guide/source/modules/email/contact_form.rst

 ::

-	user_recipients="true" ``user_recipients="false"``
+	user_recipients="yes" ``user_recipients="no"``

-The user\_recipients parameter specifies whether or not the form will accept having the user input the recipients via the 'to' field in the form.
-If set to true, then you can create a 'to' form field where the user can input the addresses where the email should be sent.
+The user\_recipients parameter specifies whether or not the form will accept having the user input recipients via a 'to' field in the form.
+If set to true, then you can create a form field with the name "to" in which a user can input addresses where the email should be sent.
+The default value is "no".

 form\_class=
 ~~~~~~~~~~~~